JensJoschi/variability_timing/methods.md

 # new comparison (1 oct 2018)
-Out of the 75 articles found by the first search, 8 did not have 4 photoperiods and 5 were false positives.
+[Out of the 75 articles found by the first search, 8 did not have 4 photoperiods and 5 were false positives.
 62 remained.
 From the 77 articles of the second search, 5 had only 3 photoperiods, 7 were false positives.
 65 remained.
-After combining these two datasets, 69 unique articles remained.
+After combining these two datasets, 69 unique articles remained.]

 alternative:
 The 75 articles found by the first search included 5 false positives, and the 77 articles from the second search included 7 false positives.
 Thus, 70 references remained in each search.
 After combining these two datasets, 78 unique articles (624 populations) remained.

 # inclusion (1 oct 2018)
-12 Articles did not have the raw data published, or the raw data in figures was not unambigously linked to the populations (use of same symbols for all populations).
-7 articles had only three day lengths, and this is not enough to calculate the slope.

 Only populations with 2 points or more on the sloped part were considered for analysis; 21 Studies had less than three such populations and were therefore excluded.
 The remaining 35 studies were on 211 populations in 31 species (8 orders).
 The majority of the populations came from japan (93 populations, 17 studies), followed by Europe (84 populations, 12 studies), the US (24 populations, 5 studies), China (7 populations, 2 studies) and Mexico and middle america (3 populations, 1 study) (2 studies were over 2 regions).
 One study (7 populations) reported the slope and midponit from drc analyiss directly.
 Only four of these studies reported photoperiodic response curves for 2 temperatures.

+#inclusion 4 oct 2018
+Multiple articles did not contain raw data or figures, or the raw data in figures was not unambigously linked to the populations (use of same symbols for all populations).
+In 12 cases the data could not be retrieved (todo), and the studies had to be removed from analysis (179 populations).
+445 populations remained.
+9 articles (52 populations) had only three day lengths, and this is not enough to calculate the slope.
+The calculation of reliable slope estimates required in general at least four day length measurements, with two points on the sloped part of the reaction norm and two points defining upper and lower limits (though upper or lower limits could be imputed in 3 cases; see below).
+24 studies (98 populations) did not fulfil these requirements for three populations and were removed.
+Moreover, 106 of the remaining 295 populations were removed, leaving 33 studies with 189 populations.

 ###07.09.2018: searched in new google dataset beta search "photoperiodic lresponse insect" - 9 results, not relevant or duplicates